 Rate this page:

-JIRA modules allow add-ons to extend the functionality of the JIRA platform or a JIRA application.
-JIRA modules are commonly used to extend the user interface by adding links, panels, etc. However, some JIRA modules can also be used to extend other parts of JIRA, like permissions and workflows.
-JIRA Service Desk and JIRA Software also have their own application-specific modules (UI-related only).
+Jira modules allow add-ons to extend the functionality of the Jira platform or a Jira application.
+Jira modules are commonly used to extend the user interface by adding links, panels, etc. However, some Jira modules can also be used to extend other parts of Jira, like permissions and workflows.
+Jira Service Management and Jira Software also have their own application-specific modules (UI-related only).

 1 2 3 4 5 6 7 8 9

 <web-section name="mySection" i18n-name-key="my-section.name" key="my-section" location="my-item-link" weight="1000"> <description key="my-section.description">The mySection Plugin</description> </web-section> <web-item name="myItem" i18n-name-key="my-item.name" key="my-item" section="system.top.navigation.bar" weight="1000"> <description key="my-item.description">The myItem Plugin</description> <label key="my-item.label"></label> </web-item>

 You can also insert custom web fragments into existing ones in Jira (e.g. web sections which are 'built in' to Jira).
 However, you cannot redefine Jira's existing web fragments.
 We recommend downloading the Jira source (valid Jira license required), so you can access the appropriate source files that define Jira's existing web fragments.
 This will help you:

 Basic modules can be used in the following locations in the Jira UI: